nalanj/confl/README.md

 # confl

-Confl is a simple configuration language.
-It's related to things like YAML, JSON, and TOML.
+Confl is a simple description language.
+It's related to languages like YAML, JSON, and TOML.
+The focus with Confl is to keep the syntax as simple as possible while also achieving a high amount of expressiveness.

 ## Example Document